-The six basic principles of the Adat given above provide an outline of male-female spheres of activity in the traditional context.
+The six basic principles of the Adat given above provide an outline of male-female spheres of activities in the traditional context.
 Supra-household activities, especially in the political arena, are the domain of the male; while economic activities which centred around the household are the female's.
-Of the six principles stated, only four can be said to influence the position of women viz. matrilineal descent, women's rights to customary land, their rights to transmit statuses, and matrilocality.
-I will now explain these principles and relate them to the position of women in the traditional setting.
+Of the six principles stated, only four can be said to influence the position of women viz. matrilineal descent, women's rights to customary land, their rights to transmit status, and matrilocality.
+The relationship between these principles and women's position is explained subsequently.